 When it comes to a “natural” diet you won’t be able to get closer to humans surviving in nature than hunter-gatherer tribes like these.

-The Peta article doesn’t stop there, it goes on to talk about health, but honestly, I cannot be bothered to go through all of it.
+The Peta article doesn’t stop there, it goes on to talk about health, but honestly, I cannot be bothered to go through all of it, which is fine by me, as I am less interested in health affects of each diet.
 So, I will stop here.
-I may do another blog post where I analyse those points as well, but don’t count on it.
+I may do another blog post where I analyze those points as well, but don’t count on it.

 To end though I would like to say that there is just because humans are omnivores does not mean that human must or even should eat meat.
 In a way I admire vegans and vegetarians for their choice, whether it is for health, moral or environmental reasons, the reason I chose to respond to this article is because I just like analysing claims with a critical eye.

 “Mammals: Carnivores.
 Duane E. Ullrey.
 Encyclopedia of Animal Science”. and “Mammals: Omnivores.
 Duane E. Ullrey.
 Encyclopedia of Animal Science.”

 Beasley, D., Koltz, A., Lambert, J., Fierer, N. and Dunn, R. (2015).
 The Evolution of Stomach Acidity and Its Relevance to the Human Microbiome.
 PLOS ONE, 10(7), p.e0134116. (http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0134116)